serp-spider/documentation/docs/http-client.md

 Http Client
 ===========

-An Http client is required in order to query the search engine.
+A Http client is required in order to query the search engine.

 This is the list of the officially supported http clients: